Redando/remotion-quickstart/README.md

 ---

-## Remotion Quickstart — Render Image & Video Posts
+## Remotion : Render Image & Video Posts

 This repository contains the code used in the Remotion Quickstart tutorial video.
 It demonstrates how to build a simple image and short vertical video composition that uses Pexels as a background source and overlays a quote.